 Location: 178 Marine Terrace, South Fremantle

-Located just across the road from South Beach, you can eat in or takeaway your meal.
-You can also walk across the road to the soft green grass for a picnic, sink your feet into the sand, and enjoy fish and chips on the beach.
+Located just across the road from South Beach, Sealanes is a great place to grab a bite, whether you want to eat in or grab some takeaway.
+You can also walk across the road to the soft green grass for a picnic, sink your feet into the sand, and enjoy the fish and chips on the beach.

 Clancy’s Fish Pub Fremantle